kbrgl/website/p/little-boy-blue.md

 ---

-With Little Boy Blue built and brought to life, I officially retired Big Blue during a lightning talk at Blueprint’s general meeting—preceded, of course, by a customary one minute silence.
+With Little Boy Blue built—and brought to life by Bry—I officially retired Big Blue during a lightning talk at Blueprint’s general meeting—preceded, of course, by a customary one minute silence.
 (You can find my slides [here](https://static.kabirgoel.com/slides.pdf).)

 Little Boy Blue is by far one of the most rewarding projects I’ve undertaken.
 It enabled Blueprint to halve our spending on hosting thanks to the switch from AWS to Replit, and it’s allowed me the privilege of making a lasting mark on a community I really care about.